JamesByers/fireflies_project/README.md

   * Select alternate color
 *  Reads the rotary knob to determine which one of the eight color affects to apply
-   *  Yellow fireflies
+   1. Yellow fireflies
-   *  All hues, slowly shifting.
+   2. All hues, slowly shifting.
-   *  Warm white
+   3. Warm white
-   *  85% Orange, 15% Purple (Halloween)
+   4. 85% Orange, 15% Purple (Halloween)
-   *  85% Blue, 15% Green
+   5. 85% Blue, 15% Green
-   *  85% Green, 15% Blue
+   6. 85% Green, 15% Blue
-   *  85% Green, 15% Red
+   7. 85% Green, 15% Red
-   *  Blue through Green palette, slowly shifting
+   8. Blue through Green palette, slowly shifting
-   *  Turns on the last LED for 2 seconds at startup to verify the string is working

 ### How this project started